Master Plan to our Jeep Upgrades

 Electrical, Brakes, Generator, Solar Panel, Off-Road Lights, Dash Cam, Backup Camera, GPS, CB Radio and more

-The Master Plan Now it was time to look at the big picture and come up with a plan.
+The Master Plan It was time to look at the big picture and come up with a plan.

-There are some rather expensive solutions out there, but we settled for the cheapest option, a 'solenoid'.
+To solve the battery discharge problem, we found some rather expensive solutions out there.
+We settled for the cheapest option, a 'solenoid'.
 This is a relay and the price is less than $30, But more important, it was a solution that could be installed in less than an hour.

-We added Off Road Lights, CB Radio, Garmin GPS with Backup Camera and Dash Cam to the Jeep.
+The big picture included Off-Road Lights, CB Radio, Garmin GPS with Backup Camera and Dash Cam to the Jeep.
 We installed a Brake Controller for the Electric Brakes on the Trailer.
-The Fridge in the Trailer runs on 110V, Propane and 12V (sort of).
+The Fridge in the Trailer runs on 120V, Propane and 12V (sort of).
 We added a Solar Panel and we also upgraded the Water supply system in the trailer.
 With all these gadgets, we had to make sure that we don't run out of electricity.
-So we bought a small Generator.

 Electric Current and cable size

 8 gauge vs 14 gauge Same with cables.
 A small cable carries less Electric Current than a fat cable.
 And to confuse the topic even more, a 14 Gauge cable is thinner than a 8 Gauge cable.
 In a practical application, a wire from the Jeep battery to the Trailer battery is about 9 Meters.
-Most wires that are installed are about 14 Gauge and are original wiring.
-And that is our limitation.
+Most wires that are installed are about 14 Gauge and they are not a single wire from the front to the back.
+That is our limitation.

 Now it's time to explain all the individual components in more detail.